On some graph densities in locally dense graphs: Preliminaries

-The proofs of Theorems \ref{thm:multipartite} and \ref{thm:cycle} rely on the entropy analysis applied in \cite{CKLL15,CL16}.
-We will use the following facts about entropy, though we refer the reader to \cite{AS08} and \cite{CKLL15} for more detailed information on entropy and conditional entropy.
-In what follows, logarithms will be understood to be base 2.
+The proof of Theorem \ref{thm:treelike} relies on the entropy analysis applied in \cite{CKLL15,CL16} and the proof of Theorem~\ref{thm:chord} also uses basic entropy inequalities, despite stated in terms of Jensen's inequality for logarithmic functions.
+We state the following facts about entropy without proofs and refer the reader to \cite{AS08} for more detailed information on entropy and conditional entropy.

 \begin{lemma} Let $X$, $Y$, and $Z$ be random variables and suppose that $X$ takes values in a set $S$, $\HH(X)$ is the entropy of $X$, and $\HH(X|Y)$ is the conditional entropy of $X$ given $Y$.
 Then \begin{enumerate} \item $\HH(X)\leq\log|S|$, \item $\HH(X|Y,Z)=\HH(X|Z)$ if $X$ and $Y$ are conditionally independent given $Z$. \end{enumerate} \end{lemma}